osk2/panasonic_smart_app/README.md

 |                 | sensor        | Washing mode sensor            |
 |                 | sensor        | Washing cycle sensor           |

-\*Only available if feature is supported.
+\*Only available if the feature is supported.

-Note: Make sure latest Home Assistant is installed or some entities might not available.
+Note: Ensure the latest Home Assistant is installed or some entities might not be available.

 For missing entities, open an issue or submit a PR 💪

 ### Enable Logs

+⚠️ Logs may contain some sensitive information.
+Be very careful before you post logs.

-Add following configs to `configuration.yaml`:
+Add the following configs to `configuration.yaml`:

 ```yaml
 logger: